milkorodriguez/astro-paper/src/data/blog/2020-01-10-py-dispatcher.md

 2. `dispatch()` removes and returns the item with the highest priority (lowest number).

 This relies on Python’s `heapq` behavior, where the smallest value has the highest priority.

-## Improvements That Could Be Made

-- Adding task metadata (e.g., timestamp, ID).
-- Support for asynchronous dispatching.
-- Timeout or retry logic.
-- Logging or event hooks.

-## Final Thoughts

-Despite its simplicity, this project is a great example of clear, minimal design for a focused problem.
-It’s also a good base to build more robust task scheduling systems.

 🔗 [View on GitHub](https://github.com/Milko-R/py-dispatcher)